sitevision/envision/packages/envision-docs/src/pages/components/range-slider.md

 Capture a range

 <span class="env-badge env-badge--danger">Changed in 2023.08.1</span>
-Changes have been made to event callback parameters, please see [Event documentation](#events).
+Changes have been made to event handling, please see [Event documentation](#events).

 ```html
 <div